agarg67/NTCC/message_format.md

 ````
 * - reqcon: used to start initial connection between client and central server.
 If successful, the client sends its public key and ip address
 - sendpubip <public key> <ip address>: used to send the public key and ip address to the central server
-- sendquestion <question id> <question>: Used to send the question to server to start intial communication
+- sendquestion <question id> <question> <answer>: Used to send the question to server to start intial communication
 - answerquestion <question id> <answer>: answer a provided question
 * - ackanswer <question id>: Accept question's answer
 * - nakanswer <question id>: Reject question's answer